Ear Mites in Cats and Dogs

-Ear mites are small parasites that crawl around the ear and chew on the ear feeding off the tissue debris and secretions of the ear canal lining.
+Ear mites are small common parasites that crawl around the ear and chew on the ear, feeding off of the tissue debris and secretions of the ear canal lining.
 Ear mites cause animals to scratch their ears constantly.
 If left untreated, ear mites can infect the external and internal canal, leading to more serious skin or ear infections.
 Although they can infect both dogs and cats, ear mites are more common in cats.
 They are responsible for more than 50 percent of all feline ear infections.

-If the animal is intensely scratching ears, shaking its head and/or there is what looks like brown coffee ground debris is in the ear canal, you have ear mites.
+If the animal is intensely scratching its ears, shaking its head and/or there is what looks like brown, coffee ground-like debris in the ear canal, you have ear mites.
 A dark, dry, waxy chunk of debris is often seen in the canal.

-- Use VET BASICS® General Ear Cleanser to clean as much coffee ground like mite excrement out of the ear canal.
+- Use VET BASICS® General Ear Cleanser to clean as much of the coffee ground-like mite excrement out of the ear canal.
 (Read How to Clean Your Dog's or Cat's Ears)

 - Use a miticide to kill the mites.
 Be sure to massage the base of the ear to move the medication deep down into the canal.
 Mites are easy to kill, but getting the medication to the bottom of the ear canal may take several treatments.
 Follow medication instructions to eliminate all the mites and the eggs that will hatch later.